-It is also AANEM's position that the same physician should directly supervise and interpret the data on-site and in real time collected in various autonomic procedures including those performed by a technician.
+It is also AANEM's position that a trained physician should directly supervise-meaning that the physician is on-site and immediately available, as defined by Medicare-and interpret the data collected on-site in various autonomic procedures including those performed by a technician.

 Approved by the American Association of Neuromuscular & Electrodiagnostic Medicine: August 2016, May 2017.
-Revised and re-approved December 2021.
+Revised and re-approved December 2021 and June 2025.